TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-charts/tyk-control-plane-chart.md

       volumeName: "mdcb-tls-secret-volume"
 ```

-To enable TLS for MDCB HTTP endpoint, use `tyk-mdcb.mdcb.httpServerOptions` to configure SSL of MDCB HTTP server.
-The configuration includes settings such as useSSL, certificateKeyFile, certificateCertFile, and minVersion.
+To enable TLS for MDCB HTTP endpoint, use `tyk-mdcb.mdcb.httpServerOptions`.
+The configuration includes settings such as `useSSL`, `certificateKeyFile`, `certificateCertFile` and `minVersion`.
 For other HTTP server options, users can utilize extraEnvs to configure additional parameters.

 ```yaml
 tyk-mdcb: